tonynaughton/smart-lighting-app/README.md

 Student ID: 20091454

-The Smart Lighting App is designed to control home lighting in an efficient manner.
+The Smart Lighting App is designed to control home lighting efficiently.
 The app provides several methods for switching on/off lighting, through manual and automated processes.
 For demonstrative purposes, an LED will be used to simulate the lighting.

 There are <b>four</b> methods the LED can be switched on/off:
-1. Interacting with a physical tacticle on/off button which is wired to the Raspberry Pi.
+1. Interacting with a physical tactile on/off button which is wired to the Raspberry Pi.
 2. Interacting with a virtual on/off button on a webpage.
 3. The LED will switch on as when the sun sets, and switch off when the sun has risen.
-4. Uisng MQTT protocol to switch the LED on/off
+4. Using MQTT protocol to switch the LED on/off

 <h2>Tools, Technologies and Equipment:</h2>